 Ms. Wilber has been lucky enough to perform with some of the top institutions and some of the best up and coming companies in The United States (Opera Delaware, OperaMass, Lowell House Opera, The Philadelphia Orchestra, and The Princeton Singers).
 Her performances and studies have taken her to France, Italy, Germany, China and various parts of the United States.

-Ms. Wilber currently splits her time between Germany and the United States.
-She studies under Nadine Secunde.
+A student of Nadine Secunde, Ms. Wilber splits her time between Germany and The United States.